cysouw/diathesis/text/c01_introduction.md

    (= Sie weiß, dass der Nachlass (im Archiv) gut aufgehoben ist.)
 :::

-These two variants of the *Opiniativ* can of course easily be united into one diathesis by noticing, for example, that both can be rephrased with a complement clause with *sein* and a participle, compare [@llast b] and [@last b].
+This *Transitiv Opiniativ* can of course easily be united with the previous *Opiniativ* into a single diathesis by noticing, for example, that both can be rephrased with a complement clause with *sein* and a participle, compare [@llast b] and [@last b].
 However, this implies that when both *Opiniativ* diatheses are united, then the *sein-Perfekt* in [@llast b], see [@sec:summary-sein-perfekt], and the *Zustandspassiv* in [@last b], see [@sec:summary-zustandspassiv], have to be united as well (there is a perfect parallellism here).
 Now, there is nothing against this second unification (see [@sec:participle-different-diatheses] for a discussion), but exactly this point has been rather controversially discussed in the German grammatical literature.
 So either both are unified, or both are separated.
 Because I have separated the *Zustandspassiv* and the *sein-Perfekt* in this summary, I consequently also separate the two *Opiniativ* diatheses.

 ## Applicative diatheses ~~[ADJ/PBJ › OBJ]~~